Plymouth Road Runner: 1975

-1976–1980: F-body trim package
+1976–1980: Volaré trim package

 In 1976 the Road Runner name was switched to the 2-door model of the replacement for the compact A-body Valiant/Duster series.
 The new F platform was marketed as the Plymouth Volaré, and the new Road Runner became a trim and graphics package primarily.
 The standard engine was the 318 V8 with the 360 CID V8 offered as an option (with a two-barrel carb for 1976-'77 and single exhaust) producing 160 hp and only paired with the three-speed automatic transmission.
 Suspension parts were borrowed from the police packages.

 In 1978 and 1979, the 360 was offered with a four-barrel carb and, for 1979, dual exhaust, bringing power up to 195 hp.
 The standard engine for the 1979 model year was the 225 CID "Slant 6" six-cylinder.
 For 1980, the 360 was no longer offered, and the 318 was the top engine.

 The Road Runner continued as part of the Volaré line until its discontinuation in 1980.

+Awards

+In 1969, the Road Runner was named as Motor Trend Car of the Year.